DESIGN TO COST IN THE MECHANICAL ENGINEERING INDUSTRY

 DICO GROUP supports the technical departments of our clients in the internal organisation of any project.
 We collaborate in order to identify all processes which can be outsourced.

-Before beginning prototyping work, we can support customers directly with a technology partner specialised in engineering: Smart Engineering, a company based next to our plant and which has historic ties to DICO GROUP.
-Smart Engineering is today one of the leading Italian companies for engineering development, with a team of over 150 engineers.
+Before beginning prototyping work, we can support customers directly with a technology partner specialised in engineering; a company based next to our plant with over 150 engineers and historic ties to DICO GROUP.

 During the prototype assembly stages, we remain in direct contact with our customers and partners in order to ensure that the results to be achieved are shared between the assembly technicians and designers, and to generate suggestions or discussion on potential improvements.